 - Join student clubs: Both for recreation and network-building.
 Be sure that some student clubs are directly connected to your Study program.

 - Attend Speaker events: This opportunity will broaden your horizons.
 It’s also great for network-building.
 Most campus speakers are accessible.
 Ask questions during QA.
-Meet them afterward.
+Meet them afterwards.

 - Keep a calendar: Work ahead for assignments.
 Professors expect punctuality.
 They also expect your assignments to reflect some research you have done.
 They expect Critical Thinking and a spirit of Inquiry which will show in your analysis regardless of whether you are doing STEM, Social Sciences, Liberal Arts, or Computer Science.
 Most important Plagiarism is severely punished!